Missxiaoguo/kubernetes-power-manager/README.md

 The Power Workload controller is responsible for the actual tuning of the cores.
 The Power Workload Controller uses the Power Optimization Library and requests that it creates the Pools.
 The Pools hold the `PowerProfile` associated with the cores and the cores that need to be configured.

-The `PowerWorkload` objects are created automatically by the PowerPod controller for non-shared `PowerProfiles`.
-This action is undertaken by the
+`PowerWorkload` objects are automatically created for each valid non-Shared `PowerProfile` by the Power Profile controller.
-Kubernetes Power Manager when a Pod is created with a container requesting exclusive cores and a `PowerProfile`.

 `PowerWorkload` objects can also be created directly by the user via the `PowerWorkload` spec.
 This is only recommended when creating the Shared `PowerWorkload` for a given Node, as this is the responsibility of the user.
 If no Shared `PowerWorkload` is created, the cores that remain in the *shared pool* on the Node will remain at their core frequency values instead of being tuned to lower frequencies. `PowerWorkloads` are specific to a given node, so one is created for each Node with a Pod requesting a `PowerProfile`, based on the `PowerProfile` requested.

+> **Note: A Shared `PowerWorkload` is mandatory if guaranteed pods will need to use `PowerProfiles`.**

 **Example PowerWorkload with exclusive CPUs:**